yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 \[\[ To be removed from the final specification ]]

 -latest
+* Replaced Authorization Details Type with new parameter
+* native_authorization_endpoint as REST API - no cookies or HTTP 30x responses

+-05
 * removed error native_callback_uri_not_claimed
 * Added Routing Instructions Response
 * Added native_authorization_endpoint and matching AS profile